Fibonacci sequence: Nature

 Thus, a male bee always has one parent, and a female bee has two.
 If one traces the pedigree of any male bee (1 bee), he has 1 parent (1 bee), 2 grandparents, 3 great-grandparents, 5 great-great-grandparents, and so on.
 This sequence of numbers of parents is the Fibonacci sequence.
 The number of ancestors at each level, F_{n}, is the number of female ancestors, which is F_{n−1}, plus the number of male ancestors, which is F_{n−2}.
 This is under the unrealistic assumption that the ancestors at each level are otherwise unrelated.

-It has been noticed that the number of possible ancestors on the human X chromosome inheritance line at a given ancestral generation also follows the Fibonacci sequence.
+It has similarly been noticed that the number of possible ancestors on the human X chromosome inheritance line at a given ancestral generation also follows the Fibonacci sequence.
 A male individual has an X chromosome, which he received from his mother, and a Y chromosome, which he received from his father.
 The male counts as the "origin" of his own X chromosome ($F_1=1$), and at his parents' generation, his X chromosome came from a single parent ($F_2=1$).
 The male's mother received one X chromosome from her mother (the son's maternal grandmother), and one from her father (the son's maternal grandfather), so two grandparents contributed to the male descendant's X chromosome ($F_3=2$).
 The maternal grandfather received his X chromosome from his mother, and the maternal grandmother received X chromosomes from both of her parents, so three great-grandparents contributed to the male descendant's X chromosome ($F_4=3$).
 Five great-great-grandparents contributed to the male descendant's X chromosome ($F_5=5$), etc. (This assumes that all ancestors of a given descendant are independent, but if any genealogy is traced far enough back in time, ancestors begin to appear on multiple lines of the genealogy, until eventually a population founder appears on all lines of the genealogy.)